Ruby

 • Model making

 Leo Cancer Care engaged DCA to explore potential system layouts and visual design concepts for their Ruby system.
-With in-depth consideration of patient and therapist workflows, human factors and ergonomics, and visual brand language, the team developed an aspirational design for Ruby – an exciting addition to Leo Cancer Care’s ground breaking range of patient positioning, imaging, and therapy products.
+With in-depth consideration of patient and therapist workflows, human factors and ergonomics, and visual brand language, the team developed an aspirational design for Ruby – an exciting addition to Leo Cancer Care’s groundbreaking range of patient positioning, imaging, and therapy products.

 Named after Ruby Payne-Scott, an Australian pioneer in radiophysics and radio astronomy and the first female radio astronomer, the Ruby system is a complete upright cancer treatment solution: a real time, image guided photon radiotherapy system.